DavisVaughan/2019-useR-workshop-design-for-humans/README.md

       - A logistic regression package
       - Under the hood, we will use `glm()` for the implementation
       - and `predict.glm()` for prediction implementation
+  - An overview of logistic regression
+      - Link function
+      - High level purpose
   - Getting started
       - Creating a new modeling package requires some boilerplate
       - `hardhat::create_modeling_package()`